Likhitha-Veeranki/Agriculture-Price-Forecasting-of-Crops/README.md

              The notebook is structured with clear markdown explanations for each step.

              This is the first step in the project workflow, preparing the data for further analysis and modeling.

+      - Guidelines to run the notebook

+             - Check the paths of the files and modify accordingly before executing